certik/hermes2d/doc/src/benchmarks.rst

 Comparison of hp-FEM with iso, p-aniso, h-aniso and hp-aniso refinements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although there are more strategies for capturing solution anisotropy during hp-adaptivity than the h-anisotropic one used in previous comparisons, they are also generally more expensive.
-Since the solution is only slightly anisotropic here, using them may not neccessarily result in better meshes (and errors) but it may cost more computation time.
-These strategies are compared below, together with just the isotropic refinements.
-Results of the h-anisotropic refinements, already reported above, have been repeated for the sake of completeness.
+The solution is almost isotropic in this case and using the generally more expensive anisotropic refinements may not neccessarily result in better meshes (and errors).
+The possible strategies for capturing anisotropy are compared below.
+Note that only the p-anisotropic refinements produced better mesh (with a lower number of DOF) than the simple isotropic refinements, but took more time than would be justified for the increase in accuracy.

-Final mesh (hp-FEM, isotropic refinements):  DOF, error = %
+Final mesh (hp-FEM, isotropic refinements): 1724 DOF, error = 3.46713%

 .. image:: img/benchmark-neutronics-2-group-adapt/mesh_hp_iso_multi.png
    :align: center
-   :width: 500
    :height: 400
    :alt: Final mesh.

-Final mesh (hp-FEM, h-anisotropic refinements): DOF, error = %
+Final mesh (hp-FEM, h-anisotropic refinements): 1768 DOF, error = 3.46731%

 .. image:: img/benchmark-neutronics-2-group-adapt/mesh_hp_anisoh_multi.png
    :align: center
-   :width: 500
    :height: 400
    :alt: Final mesh

-Final mesh (hp-FEM, p-anisotropic refinements): DOF, error = %
+Final mesh (hp-FEM, p-anisotropic refinements): 1584 DOF, error = 3.46668%

 .. image:: img/benchmark-neutronics-2-group-adapt/mesh_hp_anisop_multi.png
    :align: center
-   :width: 500
    :height: 400
    :alt: Final mesh.

-Final mesh (hp-FEM, hp-anisotropic refinements):  DOF, error = %
+Final mesh (hp-FEM, hp-anisotropic refinements): 1926 DOF, error = 3.46626%

 .. image:: img/benchmark-neutronics-2-group-adapt/mesh_hp_aniso_multi.png
    :align: center
-   :width: 500
    :height: 400
    :alt: Final mesh.